 Research Gaps - Hoarseness

-While there is a body of literature from which these guidelines were drawn, significant gaps in our knowledge about hoarseness and its management remain.
-The guideline committee identified several areas where further research would improve the ability of clinicians to manage hoarse patients optimally.
+While there is a body of literature from which these recommendations were drawn, significant gaps in our knowledge about dysphonia and its management remain.
+The guideline committee identified several areas where further research would improve the ability of clinicians to optimally treat patients with dysphonia.

 1: Escalation of Care and Laryngoscopy and Dysphonia (KASs 3 and 4)

 Little is known about the natural history of voice disorders;thus, research is needed to better understand the normal course of these conditions to determine when and if early referral is helpful and/or if early intervention (eg, voice therapy, medical management, surgery) is effective at increasing the QOL or reducing health consequences related to other underlying conditions.

 A need exists to better define what “warning signs” and indications should prompt early referral for laryngoscopy.
 Moreover, education and dissemination of these “warning signs” and indications are important, and effective approaches should be investigated.